l-kaushik/odin-recipes/README.md

 * Then we have sub-folders with recipe name, and these folders also contains the .html file for their recipe page and also the required images too.

+* There are corresponding .css for the styling.